pivotal/docs-tap/learning-center/getting-started/deleting-learning-center.hbs.md

 # Deleting Learning Center

-This topic tells you how you can delete Learning Center.
+This topic describes how you can delete Learning Center.

 1. Delete all current workshop environments by running: